danielpclark/rutie/README.md

 #### SemVer

-As this package has taken 1.0 to main both stable and safe and won't likely make a 1.0, then there can be breaking changes expected in each MINOR version update.
+As this package has taken 1.0 to mean both stable and safe and won't likely make a 1.0, then there can be breaking changes expected in each MINOR version update.
 These MINOR version breaking changes will occur in the public API of `src/class/*` and `src/helpers/*`.
 For private APIs there can be breaking changes in each PATCH version update which includes `src/rubysys/*`, `src/binding/*`, and